datacarpentry/sql-socialsci/_episodes/07-creating-tables-views.md

 >
 > > ## Solution
 > >
-> > You need to scroll down to the bottom of the `CREATE TABLE` statemant to see the
+> > You need to scroll down to the bottom of the `CREATE TABLE` statement to see the
 > > ~~~
 > > 	PRIMARY KEY(`Id`)
 > > ~~~